-Up until their break-up in 2011, Ojos de Brujo were the leading lights in contemporary flamenco.
-Mixing flamenco rhythms with hip-hop beats, their music is highly accessible and great for parties.
+Up until their break-up in 2011, the group Ojos de Brujo was the leading light in contemporary flamenco.
+The group mixes flamenco rhythms with hip-hop beats, which makes the music highly accessible and great for parties.
 When they first came onto the scene, the received a little flak from flamenco purists for deviating from the genre's base, but their popularity quickly overcame the skeptics.

-They released four studio albums: Vengue, Barí, Techarí and Aocana.
-The first two albums, in particular, are very similar and either one would satisfy, though I think Barí has the slight edge.
+They released four studio albums: "Vengue," "Bari, " "Techari," and "Aocana."
+The first two albums, in particular, are very similar and either one would satisfy, though "Bari" has a slight edge.

 03 of 05